redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 #### where()

 `where()` is for finding multiple records.
 It returns an array of model records.
-The first argument is the properties that you would normally set as the `where` value in to Prisma's [`findMany()` function](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#findmany).
+The first argument is the properties that you would normally set as the `where` value in Prisma's [`findMany()` function](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#findmany).
 The second argument (optional) is any additional properties (like ordering or limiting) that you want to perform on the resulting records:

 ```javascript
 User.where() // would return all records